StanisKo/stock-engine/README.md

 Aforementioned measurements and ratios are commonly known as *fundamentals* -- values that help evaluate the companies behind each stock.

-All fundamentals that form profiles must be compared withint the same industry.
+All fundamentals that form profiles must be compared within the same industry.

 <br />